jaensen/ABIS-SmartApp-Server/readme.md

 # ABIS Server
 This repository contains the server component of abis.
 The server provides a GraphQL-API and comes with a client library.
 It is based on [Apollo Server](https://www.apollographql.com/docs/apollo-server/) and [Prisma 2](https://www.prisma.io/).
-Publisher and license holder is: DBI Analytics GmbH
+Copyright © 2020 ABIS Cloud (DBI Analytics GmbH) Licensed under the GNU AFFERO GENERAL PUBLIC LICENSE License, which is included below or available at https://www.gnu.org/licenses/agpl-3.0.en.html

 ## Quickstart
 **1) Clone the repository:**